Saturday, February 06, 2010

 Thorns first, of course.

 What works well here had already been tracked two years prior during the studio dates for Ram ("Get On the Right Thing", "Little Lamb Dragonfly")."Big Barn Bed" got started during this period as well, though it was updated and recorded specifically for Speedway.
-Again, it sounds like he did a massive bong hit and wrote down whatever came to mind, though the tune itself is arranged cleverly.
+Again, it sounds like he did a massive bong hit and wrote down whatever came to mind, though the arrangement is clever.
 His skills in this department hadn't deserted him.

 Speaking of circling around the hookah, Paul may owe mechanical royalties to Pink Floyd and the Beach Boys for "Loup (1st Indian on the Moon)".
 When the first bit with the chant breaks down, there are some random bleeps and sound effects which give the impression that Loup has reached his destination, happily bounding on the lunar surface.
 Listen carefully (if you have a copy) to the bass part that is employed in this section as it is lifted directly from the Pet Sounds track "Here Today".

-Brian Wilson jolted upright, out of a dead sleep, screaming.
+Brian Wilson jolts upright from a dead sleep, wide-eyed and screaming.

 Despite the obvious syrupy nature of the song, "My Love" stands head and shoulders above everything else.
 Henry McCullough's solo is a model of taste and economy.